nateCode1/svacketz/README.md

 $B^{\left(\log_{B}\left(P\right)+1-\operatorname{mod}\left(\log_{B}\left(P\right),1\right)\right)} - P
 $

 Unfortunately, as with before when `PPM % WPM != 0` there are additional considerations.
 The result is that it is impossible to only have 1st round BYEs.
 With the previous method, placeholder contestants (BYEs) would only appear in the first round.
-However, in this case, it is unavoidalbe to have BYEs in subsequent rounds.
+However, in this case, it is unavoidable to have BYEs in subsequent rounds.
 To illustrate this we will take a 3 PPM, 2 WPM bracket with 15 total participants.

 ```
 1st Round: 15 Participants => 5 Matches => 10 Winners
 2nd Round: 10 Participants => 3 & 1/3 Matches => INVALID
 ```

-This is just an example, but it should provide some intuition on the inherent issue at hand, a more rigourous explination is viewable in [Appendix 1](#appendix-1-why-a-3-to-2-bracket-always-requires-non-1st-round-byes).
+This is just an example, but it should provide some intuition on the inherent issue at hand, a more rigorous explanation is viewable in [Appendix 1](#appendix-1-why-a-3-to-2-bracket-always-requires-non-1st-round-byes).

 No perfect solution is available, but the best solution is to add placeholder participants as required in each round.
 This means following the procedure described in the [Single Round Non-Ideal Seeding](#single-round-non-ideal-seeding) section before seeding each round.